Wandering though the web page that Rick Hinton is so lovingly and carefully

 respond to the physical moves but not coached on how to respond to a frank and

-when I mention my wanting to date someone, please realize that I simply wanted
+So when I mention my wanting to date someone, please realize that I simply

-are many classmates who have touched my soul, but there are many more who I wish
+There are many classmates who have touched my soul, but there are many more who

-I had taken the time and had the chance to touch their soul and let them touch
+I wish I had taken the time and had the chance to touch their soul and let them

 I certainly expect reactions and rebuttals from the classmates that I